 If you want to know more about how we estimate fair market values, read this guide.

-Alternatively, you can define different target markups not only depending on the offer option but also based on the designer or price range.
+Alternatively, you can define different target markups not only depending on the offer option but also based on the category, brand, additional attributes or price range.
 For example:

-Since you can specify different target markups based on the offer option, designer, and/or price range, it gives you the possibility to create a unique pricing strategy that will respond to your business’s specific needs.
+Since you can specify different target markups based on the offer option, category, brand, additional attributes, and/or price range, it gives you the possibility to create a unique pricing strategy that will respond to your business’s specific needs.

 Now, you might wonder what is the right pricing strategy for your business.

 In the secondary market, there is not a "normalized" commission structure for buyout, consignment nor credit offers that businesses are using.
 The pricing strategy and commission structures vary from one business to another.
 Therefore, the pricing strategy you choose is specific to your business.

 Larger retailers such as Rebag and Fashionphile have very specific commission structures and aren't always transparent about it.

 For buyout offers, their commission structure will vary depending on the designer, the model, and their inventory levels.
 Then, the rate applied for a specific model of bag will vary over time too.
 Commission structures they take can range from 40%-60%.

 For consignments, you will usually find that they take these commission rates: